OpenLiberty/sample-jakarta-data/README.md

     for (CrewMember c : crewMembers.findByRank(rank)) {
 ```

-### How it works: Database tier
+### Data Source configuration

-The application entirely relies on Jakarta Persistence.
-In Jakarta Persistence, the connection to the database is defined as a **DataSource**.
-In the Liberty implementation of Jakarta EE, the **DataSource** is configured in the [server.xml](src/main/liberty/config/server.xml).
+The application makes use of Open Liberty's built in Jakarta Data implementation, backed by Jakarta Persistence.
+The connection to the database is defined as a **DataSource**, which is configured in the [server.xml](src/main/liberty/config/server.xml).

 ## Stop Postgres
 When you are done trying out the sample application, you can stop the Postgres container with: